Pathos14489/Pantella/README.md

 First things first, you'll need the latest launcher.
 You can find that here: https://github.com/Pathos14489/Pantella-Launcher/releases

 First click on the latest release under Releases.
-And follow the unpacking instructions if there are any special ones to unpack the release.
+And follow the installation instructions for the launcher on the release.
+The instructions will likely be something like this:
+1. Download `PL-v0.0.6.7z` and extract it where you want Pantella to be installed.
+2. Download the Python environment necessary for your repo of choice.
+You can download only one or both, but at least one of them is necessary for the launcher to uh, do anything.
+	- **Pantella** requires `python-3.10.11-embed.7z`.
+	- **Mantella** requires `python-3.11.6-embed.7z`.
 I recommend somewhere on the same drive as Skyrim, but somewhere like your desktop is also probably fine.
-Once you've unpackged the replease, go open the launcher.
+Once you've unpackged the release, go open the launcher.

 ## 2 - Configuring the Launcher
 When you first open the launcher, you'll see a bunch of repositories available to download.
 Don't touch them yet.
 First, click up here on the settings button: